Search Results for:

 If you have access needs, feel free to email Aoife at aoife@cqaf.com for more info—we’re happy to help!

-For this in-conversation event, PULP guitarist MARK WEBBER gives his unique perspective on being a fan of the band, and then being the guitarist in the band!
+PULP guitarist MARK WEBBER gives his unique perspective on being a fan and then being a member of the band!

 When Pulp went on hiatus in 2002, Mark devoted his time to curating avant-garde cinema and published several books on the subject.
 He’s since been part of both Pulp reunion tours and remains in the band as it embarks on more concerts in 2025.